#> Error in get(paste0(generic, ".", class), envir = get_method_env()) :

 If the adjustment factors are rescaled in this manner, it is important to adjust the scale factor used in estimating the variance with the bootstrap replicates, which becomes instead of .

 When sharing a dataset that uses rescaled weights from a generalized survey bootstrap, the documentation for the dataset should instruct the user to use replication scale factor rather than when estimating sampling variances.
+This rescaling method does not affect variance estimates for linear statistics such as totals, but its affect on non-smooth statistics such as quantiles is unclear.

 Implementation